 I had given a postcard of the image to my therapist, the painting depicts a father teaching his daughter to swim.
 The painting is dark & the almost naked bodies seem vulnerable as the sunburnt father tentatively holds his daughter afloat in the deep water.

 It’s significant as the only time I received nurturing from my birth father was when he rescued me in Italy when I had floated out to sea in my swim ring at the age of 5.
 After the age of 8 years old, I never saw him again.
-I wrote this piece before the extent of the crisis in Italy became apparent, there are so many overlaps of trauma.
+I wrote this blog post before the extent of the crisis in Italy became apparent, there are so many overlaps of trauma.

-My system needs to process a lot of emotions to move forward and the well-meaning, non-therapeutic response from partner & friends of “try not to dwell on it” is so damaging.
+My system needs to process a lot of emotions in order to move forward and the well-meaning, non-therapeutic response from partner & friends of “try not to dwell on it” is so damaging.
 It’s like parts of me are being silenced all over again.
 Dwelling is a shorthand way of saying that people around me are finding it hard to listen, I have respected their limits, however, I have had to explain to my younger parts that processing feeling isn’t the same as dwelling on them.
-Powerful feelings require a safe space in which to explore them in order to heal, sometimes, keeping them to yourself until a safe space arises is the best thing to do.
+Powerful feelings require a safe space in which to explore them in order to heal and, sometimes, keeping them to yourself until a safe space arises is the best thing to do.